seatshare/seatshare-rails/README.md

 4. Run `rake test` to verify that existing tests pass.
 5. Execute `rails server` to bring up a local instance.

+### Environment Variables

+The following are used within the application:

+* `SEATSHARE_S3_KEY` - The S3 credentials to use for storing ticket files.
+* `SEATSHARE_S3_SECRET` - The S3 credentials to use for storing ticket files.
+* `SEATSHARE_S3_BUCKET` - The bucket name to use for storing ticket files.

+The easiest way to do this is to create a file called `config/local_env.yml` (see the example file in that directory).
+When configuring on Heroku, you will simply add these as configuration settings.

 ### Recommended Tools

 There are a handful of tools that will make using the application easier.